maelvls/maelvls.github.io/content/2020/learning-kubernetes-controllers/index.md

 Let us begin with some terminology:

-- when I say "controller" (singular noun), I mean one single loop that watches some objects.
+- By "controller" (singular noun), I mean one single loop that watches some objects.
 I often call this loop "controller loop" or "sync loop" or even "reconcile loop".
-- When I say "controllers" (plural), I mean one binary that runs multiple sync loops.
+- By "controllers" (plural), I mean one binary that runs multiple sync loops.
 - A CRD (custom resource definition) is a simple YAML manifest that describes a custom object.
 After applying it to a Kubernetes cluster, it will start accepting manifests of this custom kind.